 Medical Editor: John P. Cunha, DO, FACOEP

-Oxistat (oxiconazole) Cream and Lotion is used to treat skin infections such as athlete's foot, jock itch, and ringworm.
-It is a topical (for the skin) antifungal medication.
-Common side effects include burning, stinging, swelling, irritation, redness, pimple-like bumps, tenderness, or flaking of the treated skin.
+Oxistat (oxiconazole) Cream and Lotion is a topical (for the skin) antifungal medication used to treat skin infections such as athlete's foot, jock itch, and ringworm.
+Serious side effects of Oxistat are not expected.
+Common side effects of Oxistat include burning, stinging, swelling, irritation, redness, pimple-like bumps, tenderness, or flaking of the treated skin.

 Our Oxistat (oxiconazole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.

 Oxistat in Detail - Patient Information: Side Effects

 Serious side effects of oxiconazole topical use are not expected.
 Stop using oxiconazole and see your doctor if you experience unusual or severe blistering, itching, redness, peeling, dryness, or irritation of the skin.